 Michael Montgomery received his Doctor of Musical Arts degree in double-bass performance from the University of Miami in Coral Gables, FL, studying classical double-bass with Lucas Drew, principal bass of the Florida Philharmonic, and jazz electric bass with Don Coffman.
 His doctoral thesis, based on studies for jazz bass, is entitled "Studies In Jazz Style For The Double Bassist: Twelve Original Etudes Derived From Twenty-Two Transcribed Solos" (1984).

 Michael previously studied with Robert Rohe, principal bass of the New Orleans Symphony, from 1974-77.
 A graduate of Biloxi High School, he received his Bachelor and Master of Music degrees from the University of Southern Mississippi.
-He is a registered Suzuki music teacher and a member of the International Society of Bassists and the Suzuki Association of the Americas.
+He has trained as a Suzuki Music Teacher through the Suzuki Association of the Americas and isa member of the International Society of Bassists.

 Professional Playing Before Move to Arkansas